vtrucco/jtframe/doc/mist.md

 The _pump_ command will be executed by loading the file pointed by `P,...dat` in the config string.

-The keyboard and joystick inputs are coded in 5 bits and don't follow any standard.
+`KKKKK` encodes the keyboard and joystick inputs.
 The source code documents the following values (in decimal):

 ```
 #define KEY_UP  30